hanami/view/README.md

 ### Presenters

-They are a way to wrap and reuse presentational logic for an object.
+The goal of a presenter is to wrap and reuse presentational logic for an object.

 ```ruby
 class Map